Doishy/Doomsday-Codex/articles/Check_the_Statisteks.md

 Right then, let's start looking at some data shall we?

-First of all the number of total 'good' match data points is (NUMBER).
+First of all the number of total 'good' match data points is 565.
 A 'good' match is defined as one where we have all the pertinent information recorded.
 For any data crunching involving sucess or win% we shall also define a 'good' match as "not the mirror".
 The reason being here is that we might only have data from one side of the match therefore only recording the result from one side and not the other.
 As a result it's easier to just omit them than allow the minor skew from it to be used.
-So for any results based statistics we had (NUMBER) data points instead (Yes, that means NUMBER mirror matches played, funtimes!).
+So for any results based statistics we had 560 data points instead (Yes, that means 5 mirror matches played, funtimes!).

 ### #Winning

 First of all the ones that everyone wants to know: The Match and Game win rates.

-Match Win rate (%):
+Match Win rate (%): 56.25%
-Game Win rate (%):
+Game Win rate (%): 54.71%

 Well it's positive(>50%)!
 That's always a good start.
 What does this actually mean though?